AtejiEmmanuel/ISO-27001-Based-Security-Audit-and-Assessment/README.md

-# ISO 27001 Audit Guide for LDCC
+#  ISO 27001-Based Security Audit and Assessment

 ## Overview
 This project outlines a comprehensive ISO 27001 audit for Lake Dale Contact Centre (LDCC), including audit questions, non-conformity reports, and a junior auditor guidebook.
 The goal is to help LDCC establish an effective Information Security Management System (ISMS) aligned with ISO 27001 standards.